intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset: Examples using intRinsic

-The object that the function returns is a list.
-The first element of the list always contains the estimates, while the others provide information about the chosen estimation process.
-The returned list is characterized by a class that varies according to the selected estimation method.
-Tailored \proglang{R} methods have been devised to extended the generic functions \code{print()} and \code{autoplot()}.
+The object that the function returns is a list,characterized by a class that varies according to the selected estimation method.
+Tailored \texttt{R} methods have been devised to extend the generic functions \texttt{print()}, \texttt{summary()}, \texttt{plot()}, and \texttt{autoplot()} to interact with these new classes.
+The first element of the returned list always contains the estimates, while the others provide additional information about the chosen estimation process.